VincenzoCammilleri2/miniVi/README.md

 # miniVi
-A C++ Program of a miniVi text editor
+A C++ Program of a miniVi text editor.
+User can edit a text file similar to a Vi text editor using commands to delete characters, delete lines, undo changes, move cursor, save file, and quit.

 ### First Iteration
 - [x] Read lines from file